iddar/backend-challenge/README.md

 ### Notes

--Filter by date range it is possible using lte, lt,gte and gt operators
+-Filter by date range it is possible using lte, lt, gte and gt operators